Evolution is Supported by an Overwhelming Amount of Scientific Evidence

 Homology: Anatomical and Molecular Evidence

-All organisms share a universal genetic code, indicating common ancestry.
+• All organisms share the same genetic code, suggesting a common origin.

 Evolutionary Trees and "Tree Thinking"